Regular procedure

 In practice, the latter remedy is applied.
 Both types of appeals have automatic suspensive effect.
 Under the LFIP, applicants shall generally be allowed to remain in Türkiye until the full exhaustion of remedies provided by LFIP against negative decisions,[47] subject to the derogation discussed in Removal and Refoulement.

-In 20201 legal aid offices carried out assignment processes smoothly, with no exceptions or discrimination including against applicants having YTS (foreign terrorist fighter) codes.
+In 2023 legal aid offices carried out assignment processes smoothly, with no exceptions or discrimination including against applicants having YTS (foreign terrorist fighter) codes.
 In criminal courts, the compulsory defense mechanism does not function as well.
-When the person is deprived of this right, the court should remind them of their right to have a defense lawyer.
-Some foreign citizens’ cases have been settled without the assistance of a lawyer.
+If in theory, when the person is deprived of this right, the court should remind them of their right to have a defense lawyer, some foreign citizens’ cases have been settled without the assistance of a lawyer.

 Administrative appeal before IPEC